 After the U.S. Army occupied Mexico City, Mexico was forced to cede its vast northern territories - all of California, Nevada and Utah, most of Arizona and parts of New Mexico and Colorado.

-What put Yuma on the map for Americans was the gold rush of 1849, when thousands of fortune hunters headed west, seeking the quickest way to reach California.
+What really put Yuma on the map for Americans was the gold rush of 1849, when thousands of fortune hunters headed west, seeking the quickest way to reach California.
 In one year, more than 60,000 travelers passed through what was then Colorado City, following the Gila Trail - present-day Main Street - to the rope ferry across the Colorado.

 Reflecting the town's new importance, the U.S. Army in 1852 established Fort Yuma on Indian Hill, overlooking the strategic crossing from across the river.
 And in 1854, the Gadsden Purchase was ratified, finally making the portion of Arizona south of the Gila River - and the Colorado City town site - part of the United States.